 You will need…

 - Sweet potatoes – Of course!
 I like using garnet or jewel sweet potatoes, which are also known as yams.

-- Milk – Mashed into the sweet potatoes for creamy texture.
-For this recipe, we reach for REAL deal whole milk, which makes the mashed sweet potatoes extra creamy & velvety.
+- Milk – Mashed into the sweet potatoes for ultra smooth texture.
+For this recipe, we reach for the REAL deal – whole milk – which makes the mashed sweet potatoes extra creamy & velvety.

 - Unsalted butter – Mashed into the sweet potatoes for rich flavor.

 - Ground cinnamon – For its cozy warmth!